Determinant and Pfaffian formulas for particle annihilation: Setup

 When two particles occupy the same vertex, they \emph{annihilate}: both are destroyed and a \emph{twin pair} of ghosts emerges from the collision point.
 The ghosts do not remember which particles produced them; only the twin pairing is preserved as the ghosts drift apart.
+In particular, particles that share a starting position annihilate instantly: the collision occurs at time zero and only ghost paths emerge.

-With $k$ collisions, we have $s = n - 2k$ survivors and $2k$ ghosts (forming $k$ pairs), preserving the total count of $n$ entities.
-The rest of this section makes this precise: \Cref{sec:setup-entities} defines actors and roles, \Cref{sec:setup-collision} formalizes collision diagrams, and \Cref{sec:setup-performances} assembles these into performances.
+With $k$ pairwise annihilations---each producing one ghost pair; a single collision vertex may host several (\Cref{def:collision-diagram})---we have $s = n - 2k$ survivors and $2k$ ghosts (forming $k$ pairs), preserving the total count of $n$ entities.